Healthcare & Health Insurance in Colombia

 Will I need to travel to see a specialist?

 "As a member of SaludCoop, get same benefits wherever I go-in country.
-Most major cities have this EPS represented," remarked one global nomad in Colombia.
+Most major cities have this EPS represented," commented a person living in Colombia.

 Are common prescription medications available in Colombia?